One of the most frantic things about moving house can be the last-minute scramble for cardboard boxes to put our stuff inside.

 So, where can you find free cardboard boxes?
 By thinking outside the box of course!
-Here’s a list from Metro Storage that will get you started.
+Here’s a list that will get you started.

 A good place to start looking for free cardboard boxes is your online network of friends and family, and in turn their friends and family.
 Most people will be happy to get rid of unused boxes as they can take up a lot of room (even when flat packed)!
 If you know of someone who has recently moved this could be a great place to start.

 Virtually all the stock sold in supermarkets arrives in cardboard boxes so this can be a goldmine.
 But most packaging is almost immediately broken down ready to be recycled, so if you go there early and give them a bit of notice to set some aside, you’ll be loaded with boxes on your next visit.

 Not many people think of this one, but it’s one of the best places to go if you can get there early.
 People take boxes for recycling every day and these centres often have a huge supply available.
 They may need to be strengthened with a bit of tape (and make sure to get dry ones), but this is one of the top sources of free cardboard boxes.

 4. Local schools